Ice is considered food by the FDA and must be as sanitary as anything else you serve at your restaurant to avoid food-borne illness.

 These different contamination methods suggest different cleaning techniques.
 One cleaning should occur on a frequent schedule and focus on the surfaces that are regularly exposed to human contact.
 We’ll call those Regular Cleanings.
 This cleaning is important to deal with the contaminants that are introduced to the ice storage bin through ice handling practices.

 The second, deeper cleaning should be performed twice a year to ensure the harder-to-reach areas of the storage bin and its drain are adequately cleaned.
 We’ll call those Deep Cleanings.

 Deep cleaning of the bin is similar to the deep cleaning of an ice machine and is best performed by a professional.
 Our commercial ice machine subscribers receive two of these intense sanitations per year as part of regular maintenance.
 If you own your commercial ice maker, find a reputable ice machine technician to perform the deep-cleanings every 6 months.
 Note: if your ice machine is in a dusty or yeasty environment (warehouse, bakery, brewery), you’ll need more frequent cleanings.

-Steps to Clean Your Ice Bin – Interior:
+Steps to Clean Your Ice Storage Bin – Interior:

-Steps to Clean Your Ice Bin – Exterior:
+Steps to Clean Your Ice Storage Bin – Exterior:

 - Cleaning the exterior of your ice bin should be done At Least once per week.
 Daily is even better.
 Simply work this task into your daily BOH cleaning schedule.